Toolkit for Today: Cross Wor(l)ds/Queer Wor(l)ds

 How might a world beyond gendered binaries actually reshape our built environment?
 What are the archival histories of this world?
 How can critiques of normative structures inform new interpretations of the built environment?
 And how might such ideas lead to less static planning frameworks and defy dominant planning histories and logics of (re)production?

-The 2024 Toolkit for Today will explore imaginative, material, and methodological paths to collectively navigate how queer and trans* theory can offer critiques of power that allow for the revision of some of the core concepts and ontologies of architectural history.
+The 2024 Toolkit for Today explores imaginative, material, and methodological paths to collectively navigate how queer and trans* theory can offer critiques of power that allow for the revision of some of the core concepts and ontologies of architectural history.
 Cross Wor(l)ds/Queer Wor(l)ds is organized in collaboration with a group of researchers invested in the historical intersections of architecture, urbanism, and the built environment.
 The collaborative group includes S.E.
 Eisterer, Favor Idika, and Janus Lafontaine Carboni, Sergio Villanueva Preston, and Malcolm Rio.
-The program will extend over five days during the week of 22 July and be anchored by a public event on the evening of 25 July.
+The program extends over five days during the week of 22 July and is anchored by a public event on the evening of 25 July.

 The Toolkit for Today workshop is made possible in part by the support of Jean Labatut Memorial Fund through Princeton University’s School of Architecture.